m-km/jsalt-conv-speech/project_plan/goals.md

 5. Social analysis of overlap and speaker changes in conversational speech

 ## Better Diarization Metrics
+[Mark, Ken]

-## Multi-channel audio for better diarization
+## Processing Multi-channel audio for better diarization
+1. iVector generalization for multiple channels
+2.

-## Multi-channel audio for better ASR
+## Processing Multi-channel audio for better ASR

 ## Diarization in the wild
+1. HomeBank Analysis

 ## Social analysis